sshepherd637/Scripts-n-Stuff/readme.md

 You will find a couple within this repository:

 1. AiiDA-tools
-- All scripts and functionality I have from dealing with AiiDA.
+	- All scripts I have from dealing with AiiDA.

 2. Conversion scripts
 	- Scripts to convert between niche machine learning format input files and generic ase accepted ones.

 3. Analytical scripts
 	- Various analytical tools and scripts that I use, some frequently and others less so.